transmission-web-control/transmission-web-control/README.md

 ## i18n

-Please help us translation this project in to multiple language on transifex, so reviewing current translations can still help us.
+Please help us translation this project in to multiple language on transifex, or review current translations.

 https://app.transifex.com/transmission-web-control/transmission-web-control-1/